enzuru/enzuru/README.md

 This computing style exists to provide advanced hackers with a programming environment more reflective of their ethos and virtuosity.
 Most operating systems and desktop environments aim to fulfill the needs of the casual non-technical user; this project only aims to provide tools and documentation for advanced free software users who are willing to become fluent in Lisp.

-The backend (operating system) is mostly defined in Scheme Lisp and the frontend (desktop environment) and its tools are mostly coded in Emacs Lisp.
+The operating system is mostly defined declaratively in Scheme Lisp and the desktop environment and its tools are mostly coded procedurally in Emacs Lisp.
 Both can be hacked live in a REPL, making it a pure expression of the free software ethic, and an incredibly versatile tool for a skilled programmer.
 I continue to progress on publishing documentation and tools for this rich computing style, a modern iteration of the [Lisp machines](https://en.wikipedia.org/wiki/Lisp_machine) of yore.

 Follow me on GitHub to keep track of my contributions to various Lisp user space codebases!
 Development on the GNU operating system itself is limited to the official mailing lists for each project.